Mehandi Circus: Plot

 Jeeva runs a cassette shop in Kodaikanal dedicated mostly to Ilaiyaraaja’s songs.
 Mehandi and her family arrive in Kodaikanal with their circus troupe.
 Mehandi is part of the knife-throwing act as the target just like her mother was for her father and her grandmother for her grandfather.
 Mehandi and Jeeva fall in love over time.
 A villager sees them together and informs Jeeva’s father, a conservative and aggressive man who does not cross caste-lines, of their relationship.
 Mehandi’s father also sees them together around the same time and is unhappy about it.
 Jeeva’s father warns him to forget the girl.
 But Jeeva persists and asks Mehandi’s father for her hand in marriage.
 Mehandi’s father is not happy but agrees to it on the condition that Jeeva should perform the knife-throwing act with Mehandi as target.
 Jeeva agrees and asks Jadhav (Ankur Vikal), his friend from the same circus troupe, to train him.
 Jadhav agrees and after few weeks Jeeva goes back to Mehandi’s camp.
 But when he tries to aim the knife with Mehandi as the target, he is unable to throw the knife at her.
 He gives up, asks her father to keep Mehandi happy and leaves.
 That night, Mehandi and Jeeva run away from home to get married with the help of friends.
 They bump into Jadhav on their way out and Jadhav wishes them the best.
 While they stay the night at a friend’s place, Jeeva’s father catches them, beats up Jeeva and burns Mehandi’s circus.
 Mehandi’s family decides to go back to Maharashtra and Mehandi, with no other option, goes back with them.
 When Jeeva recovers, he tries to find Mehandi unsuccessfully.
-Its been many years now and Jeeva is still looking for Mehandi.
+It's been many years now and Jeeva is still looking for Mehandi.
 He bumps into Jadhav in Bombay who tells him Mehandi is now happily married and even has a daughter.
 Jeeva resigns to his fate, asks Jadhav to not tell Mehandi about their conversation and he heads back home.
 He slowly slips into being an alcoholic.